If you saw the title of this article and thought ‘What the? More than 60 names for sugar?!’ – I hear you.

 Others have known side effects and health concerns, particularly Aspartame, Acesulfame K and Sucralose.

-One of the main concerns with these artificial sweeteners is that they can trick the body into thinking you’ve consumed something sweet, causing insulin to be released, leading to fat storage, and can also increase appetite, which typically those consuming sweeteners want to avoid.
+Artificial sweeteners can trick the body into thinking you’ve consumed something sweet, causing insulin to be released.
+This can lead to fat storage, and can increase appetite, which those consuming sweeteners want to avoid.

 You deserve to know what you’re putting in your body, and so do your loved ones, so please share this article with them so they too can be savvy with sugar!